 Anigan EvaCup (L)

 The Anigan EvaCup is a relative newcomer to the menstrual cup scene, but it’s quickly becoming one of our favourite menstrual cups.
-The ratings on Amazon are some of the best in the category, and we love that it’s about $10 cheaper than some of the more popular menstrual cups.
+The ratings on Amazon are some of the best in the category, and we love that it’s cheaper than some of the older cups on the market.

 There is a nice range of colour option available too for this eco-friendly period product.
 Why shouldn’t feminine hygiene be fun?